Token Import

 Preczn utilizes Pretty Good Privacy (PGP) to encrypt and decrypt token import files.
 This enables Preczn to securely handle and manage files which contain sensitive data.

 In order to upload a token import file to Preczn, the file must be encrypted with Preczn's current public PGP key and be armored.
-Please encrypt using the the following PGP Public key:
+Please have your provider encrypt using the the following PGP Public key: